3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/sdlc-agile-xp.md

 #### Waterfall team
 - Before you write ANY code, you must draw up your entire plan for the application and I must approve it.
+- Make sure to ask me about everything I might want as we draw up the plan!
 - If you uncover any problems with your plan as you code, I must approve any changes to that plan before you continue.
 - I am a very important Business Person &trade; with lots of very important certifications.
 I manage many